Beta decay: Discovery and initial characterization

 Radioactivity was discovered in 1896 by Henri Becquerel in uranium, and subsequently observed by Marie and Pierre Curie in thorium and in the newly discovered elements polonium and radium.
 In 1899, Ernest Rutherford separated radioactive emissions into two types: alpha and beta (now beta minus), based on penetration of objects and ability to cause ionization.
 Alpha rays could be stopped by thin sheets of paper or aluminium, whereas beta rays could penetrate several millimetres of aluminium.
-In 1900, Paul Villard identified a still more penetrating type of radiation, which Rutherford identified as a fundamentally new type in 1903 and termed gamma rays.
-Alpha, beta, and gamma are the first three letters of the Greek alphabet.
+In 1900, Paul Villard identified a still more penetrating type of radiation, which Rutherford termed gamma rays.

 In 1900, Becquerel measured the mass-to-charge ratio (m/e) for beta particles by the method of J.J.
 Thomson used to study cathode rays and identify the electron.
 He found that m/e for a beta particle is the same as for Thomson's electron, and therefore suggested that the beta particle is in fact an electron.